KoljaB/stream2sentence/README.md

 - `cleanup_text_emojis`: Option to remove emojis from the output sentences.
   If True, any Unicode emoji characters are identified and removed from the emitted output sentences.
 This can help to clean up the output.
   Default is False.
 Set to True if emojis are not required in the output.

+- `tokenize_sentences`: (Optional) Function for sentence tokenization.
+Default is None.

+- `tokenizer`: Specifies the tokenizer to use ('nltk' or 'stanza').
+Default is 'nltk'.

+- `language`: Language setting for the tokenizer ('en' or 'multilingual' for stanza).
+Default is 'en'.

+- `log_characters`: Logs each processed character to the console for debugging.
+Default is False.

+- `sentence_fragment_delimiters`: Characters considered as sentence delimiters for yielding quick fragment.

+- `force_first_fragment_after_words`: Forces the first sentence fragment to yield after a specified number of words.
+Default is 10 words.

 - `log_characters`: Option to log characters to the console.
   When enabled, each character processed by the function is printed to the console.
 This is mainly for debugging purposes to observe the flow of characters through the function.